litmuschaos/litmus/mkdocs/docs/experiments/categories/gcp/gcp-vm-disk-loss-by-label.md

 ### Detach Volumes By Label

 It contains the label of disk volumes to be subjected to disk loss chaos.
 It will detach all the disks with the label `DISK_VOLUME_LABEL` in zone `DISK_ZONES` within the `GCP_PROJECT_ID` project.
-It reattaches the disk volume after waiting for the specified `TOTAL_CHAOS_DURATION` duration.
+It re-attaches the disk volume after waiting for the specified `TOTAL_CHAOS_DURATION` duration.

 `NOTE:` The `DISK_VOLUME_LABEL` accepts only one label and `DISK_ZONES` also accepts only one zone name.
 Therefore, all the disks must lie in the same zone.